sonar-intellij-plugin/sonar-intellij-plugin/README.md

   pom.xml <- parent
 ```

-When you analyze `module1`, the plugin will download the issues and rules for the sonar resource configured in the module settings for `module1` and start a local analysis script in `project/module1/`.
+When you analyze `module1`, the plugin will download the issues for the sonar resource configured in the module settings for `module1` and start a local analysis script in `project/module1/`.

-When you analyze the whole project, the plugin will download the issues and rules for the sonar resource configured in the project settings and start a local analysis script in `project/`
+When you analyze the whole project, the plugin will download the issues for the sonar resource configured in the project settings and start a local analysis script in `project/`

 You can use the same local script configuration for module or project level analysis: